Batoka Gorge Hydroelectric Power Station: Community resistance

 As in the proposal in the 1990s that was stopped, and now, again, stakeholders and the local community are strongly opposed to the dam's construction.
-Despite opposition, in June 2019, the Zambian and Zimbabwean governments signed a deal to build the dam with General Electric and a Chinese company, "Power China."
+Despite opposition, in June 2019, the Zambian and Zimbabwean governments signed a deal to build the dam with General Electric and a Chinese company, Power China.
 In 2023, Zambia canceled the contract, citing high costs and failure to follow proper procurement procedures.
-In another turn of events in September 2023, UNESCO granted permission for the dam project to proceed even with critics' environmental and tourism concerns.
+In September 2023, UNESCO granted permission for the dam project to proceed even with critics' environmental and tourism concerns.

 The tourism industry generated by the current Batoka Gorge, including its whitewater rafting, employs thousands of local individuals, both directly and indirectly, and has been acknowledged as the third largest contributor to Zambia's economy.
 Detractors of the dam have concerns about the impact on the region’s white-water rapids enterprises.
 Critics argue the dam poses a flooding threat to the river rapids.
 Zambezi whitewater rapids tours are renowned for being among the best commercially operated day and multi-day trips worldwide.
 Rafting trips on the Zambezi draw thousands of global tourists annually, in both the wet and dry seasons.
 If the proposal moves forward, the rafting industry will lose an estimated $4 million annually.

 The forming of a narrow, deep-water reservoir behind the dam is expected to have local ecosystem consequences.
 Concerns over the lake’s ability to sustain large fish populations threaten area fishing tourism.
 Some dam proponents suggest it could open up new tourism opportunities, such as parasailing and wakeboarding.
-However, dangerous animals like hippos and crocodiles in flat waters raise safety concerns.
+However, the presence of dangerous animals like hippos and crocodiles in flat waters raises safety concerns.
 The Zambezi basin is known for providing various ecosystem services.
 Constructing the dam is anticipated to have lasting effects on the region, particularly the nature tourism industry.

-There is some doubt that the dam will be fulfilling its stated aim of providing electricity to rural communities, as it will be connected to the Southern African Power Pool.
+There is some doubt that the dam will fulfil its stated aim of providing electricity to rural communities, as it will be connected to the Southern African Power Pool.
 The dam could also cause the river to back up to within 650 metres of Victoria Falls, according to an article published in Zambezia.
 This would violate the preservation boundary below the falls, which is 12 km according to UNESCO World Heritage Site agreements.
 Thus, if the dam proposal moves forward,Victoria Falls could become a World Heritage in Danger.

 These perspectives are part of the ongoing debate surrounding the proposed dam and the potential consequences.